MinionZ-UOM/ResQconnect/README.md

 1. **Reliable Internet Connectivity:** Affected individuals and volunteers have intermittent Internet access, but the PWA is designed to cache critical data for offline use.
 2. **Admin Availability for Approvals:** It is assumed that a government coordinator or platform admin is available to review and approve AI-driven suggestions in a timely manner.
 3. **Geolocation Accuracy:** Device‐provided latitude/longitude is sufficiently accurate (±50 meters) for matching requests to existing disasters.
 4. **Single Active Disaster per Geographic Cluster:** Geographic clustering logic assumes that requests within a small radius (e.g., 5 km) belong to the same disaster event.
-5. **Pre‐Signed URL Permissions:** Image and video uploads depend on correct Firebase Storage rules—pre-signed URLs must expire after a configured time window (e.g., 24 hours).
-6. **Disaster Document Availability:** Up-to-date situation reports, SOPs, and volunteer observations are regularly ingested via the Data Collection Agent to keep the FAISS index accurate.
+5. **Disaster Document Availability:** Up-to-date situation reports, SOPs, and volunteer observations are regularly ingested via the Data Collection Agent to keep the FAISS index accurate.
-7. **Guardrail Coverage:** Ethics and domain-relevance checks are enforced via a predefined list of prohibited content patterns and disaster‐specific keywords.
+6. **Guardrail Coverage:** Ethics and domain-relevance checks are enforced via a predefined list of prohibited content patterns and disaster‐specific keywords.